TinsleyDevers/Zone7-Utility/README.md

 - (rename a bow or crossbow to the respective names for arrow trails)

 ## **-Flower Particles-**
-- Rename a flower and drop it for hearts and sparks to appear around you
+- Rename a flower and drop it for hearts and sparks to appear around you.

 ## **-Commands-**
 - **/undo** - break a block instantly; up to1.5 seconds after placing.